-The interface to the vaporisation coil is through a machined column screwed in to the upper surface of the valve block and sealed with an "O" seal on the mating face.
-The column is provided with a precision-machined bore to accept the two "O" seals fitted to the coil inlet tube.
+The interface to the vaporisation coil is through a machined column, which is screwed in to the upper surface of the valve block.
+The column is provided with a precision-machined bore to accept the three "O" seals fitted to the coil inlet tube.

-Note that the column is used to create the seal to the main valve and removal of the column will therefore break the pressure integrity of the burner.
+Note that the coil connection column is used to create the seal to the main valve and removal of the column will therefore break the pressure integrity of the burner.
 It is very important therefore to ensure that the burner is completely vented of fuel prior to removal of these components.

-The coil connection column and the blast valve sleeve configuration may be seen in Figure 3.
+The coil connection column may be seen in Figure 5.